MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

    - Select **eNPS (employee Net Promoter Score)** - Select only one calculated 11-scale rating question. eNPS = (number of promoters - number of detractors) / (number of respondents) x 100, with the range from -100 to 100.

    >[!CAUTION]
-   >If you change the calculation method, you'll need to reselect at least one question below.
+   >If you change the calculation method, you'll need to reselect at least one question.

    > [!NOTE]
    > Viva People Science doesn't recommend the use of an employee Net Promoter Score<sup>TM</sup> due to its calculation method and inability to act as the best predictor of employee engagement.